sequelize/sequelize/docs/manual/models/getters-setters-virtuals.md

 });
 ```

 The `VIRTUAL` field does not cause a column in the table to exist.
 In other words, the model above will not have a `fullName` column.
-However, it will appear to have it!
+However, any instance of the model will have the virtual attribute.

 ```js
 const user = await User.create({ firstName: 'John', lastName: 'Doe' });